thegeekyb0y/pythonprojects/README.md

-# Python Projects for Everyone
+# 50+ Python Projects for Everyone.
+## Introduction 👋
 Projects are necessary while learning any programming language.
-Here I am dropping 50 python projects for different levels that can inspire you.
+Here are 50+ python projects with their source code for different levels of programmers that can inspire you.

-Note that : All tutorials are taken from www.thecleverprogrammer.com
+## To Contribute ✍️
+If you have any python project idea in your mind.
+Feel free to contribute to this github repo.

 1. [Send Automatic Emails using Python](https://thecleverprogrammer.com/2021/06/11/send-automatic-emails-using-python/)